 pMET3:H2B-tdTomato and pMET3:H2B-GUS were generated using the Gateway Cloning System (Invitrogen).
+The destination vector is pH7m34GW (Karimi et al. 2005) for pMET3:H2B-tdTomato and pAlli-R4R3-Tnos (Bensmihen et al. 2004) for pMET3:H2B-GUS.
 All PCR fragments were amplified by PCR using the Phusion High-Fidelity DNA Polymerase (Thermo).
 Primer sequences used for cloning can be found in Table S1.
 All plasmids were transformed into wild-type Columbia-0 plants the by floral dipping method (Clough and Bent 1998).
 At least ten transgenic lines were analyzed per construct, which showed a consistent fluorescence expression pattern.
 An Illustration of the constructs can be found in Fig. S2a.

-RNA extraction, qPCR & RT-PCR
+RNA extraction, gPCR & RT-PCR

 Total RNAs were extracted using RNeasy Plant Minikit (Qiagen).
-All samples were treated with DNase I (ThermoScientific) at 37°C for 30 minutes.
-DNAse I was subsequently inactivated by the addition of EDTA and heat treatment (65°C for 10 minutes).
+All samples were treated with DNase I (Thermo-Scientific) at 37 °C for 30 min.
+DNAse I was subsequently inactivated by the addition of EDTA and heat treatment (65 °C for 10 min).
 First-strand cDNAs were synthesized using between 500 and 1000 ng of DNase treated total RNAs as a template.
-The RT reaction was performed using either Maxima First Strand cDNA Synthesis Kit (Fig. 1a, Fig. 2a) (ThermoScientific) , containing both oligo-dT and random hexamer primers, or RevertAid RT Reverse Transcription Kit (Fig. 3e, Fig. S4b) (ThermoScientific) , containing only oligo-dT primers.
+The RT reaction was performed using either Maxima First Strand cDNA Synthesis Kit (Figs. 1a, 2a) (ThermoScientific), containing both oligo-dT and random hexamer primers, or RevertAid RT Reverse Transcription Kit (Fig. 3e, Fig. S4b) (ThermoScientific), containing only oligo-dT primers.
 The qPCR reactions were performed with a QuantStudio 5 thermocycler (ThermoScientific) using SYBR green (KAPA SYBR FAST qPCR Master Mix or ORA qPCR Green ROX H Mix).
 The qPCR mix was prepared according to the manufacturer's protocol.
 An RNA equivalent of 25 ng of cDNA templates was used for each reaction.
-The qPCR program was as follow: 95 °C for 3 minutes followed by 45 cycles of 95 °C for 5 seconds and 60 °C for 30 seconds.
+The qPCR program was as follow: 95 °C for 3 min followed by 45 cycles of 95 °C for 5 s and 60 °C for 30 s.
 ACTIN2 (AT3G18780) expression was used to normalize the transcript level in each sample.
 For each condition, RNA abundance of target genes was calculated from the average of three independent biological replicates with three qPCR technical replicates.
 Real-time PCR primers used in this study are listed in Table S1.
-For the allele-specific RT-PCR (Fig.2a), cDNAs were amplified for 22 cycles for ACT2 primers and 35 cycles for MET3 specific primers.
-Half of the MET3 PCR product was digested for 1h30 at 37°C with Xbal restriction enzyme (Sigma-Aldrich).
+For the allele-specific RT-PCR (Fig. 2a), cDNAs were amplified for 22 cycles for ACT2 primers and 35 cycles for MET3 specific primers.
+Half of the MET3 PCR product was digested for 1h30 at 37 °C with XbaI restriction enzyme (Sigma-Aldrich).
 ACT2 amplification was used as a control.